Courtney-Clark/tracing-guides/_posts/tips/0100-01-01-Buildings_Saraya_Senegal.md

 ---

 Houses are typically clustered in compounds to form larger communities in the Saraya district of the Kedougou region of Senegal.
 Please trace all round huts.
 Editors can make a perfect circle in iD editor by pressing “o” (the letter) on the keyboard after tracing the hut.

+![Image of a clustered compound of houses in Saraya.] (https://courtneyclark8.files.wordpress.com/2015/08/saraya-compound.png)